 Far East Prisoners of War Talk

-The Far East Prisoners of War Memorial Building is a museum in its own right and well worth a visit.
+The Far East Prisoners of War Memorial Building contains artefacts and immersive interpretation which tell the stories of those interned as prisoners of war during the Second World War.
 Join one of our guides at 12noon outside the building for a short talk about the servicemen and women who fought in the far east during WWII.
-FREE

 Shot at Dawn Talk

-Held at 1.30pm each day, this moving talk highlights the story of the 306 soldiers shot at Dawn during World War I. FREE
+Held at 1.30pm each day, this moving talk highlights the story of the 309 soldiers shot at Dawn during World War I.

 "Our short visit this afternoon was made extremely interesting by the helpful and informative guides.
 Thank you.
 It is clear they enjoy being there."Sandra